LIRIK-SPENCER/data-collection/README.md

 # data-collection

-Repo For Storing IPs, Server Config Files According to their respective IPs
+Repo For Storing Server Config Files According to their respective IPs